Listen To Ham Radio Online

 WebSDR (Web Software Defined Radio Systems) was developed by PA3FWM.
 The software server lets many users simultaneously tune the SDR to different frequencies to listen to.
 There is an ever increasing number of servers being activated.

 When I first posted this page, a few years back, there were only a few active WebSDR servers.
-Now there are 177 WebSDR servers in operation around the world (updated June 10, 2017).
+Now there are about 180 WebSDR servers in operation around the world (updated April 21, 2023).

 - Stoke-on-Trent ARS HF WebSdr is located at the Nantwich Secret Nuclear Bunker, formerly R.A.F.
 Hack Green, England, now a working museum.
 It covers 160 m to 17 meter bands.